-A long hose with an equal diameter to the outlet will create more air turbulence, and greater pressure drop over the length of the hose.
+A long hose with a diameter equal to the outlet size will create more air turbulence, and greater pressure drop over the length of the hose and create lower flow.

 When you say yours has “all kinds of quick connects in between”, each fitting adds to the pressure drop of the air as it passes.
 A long enough hose with enough fittings would end up with virtually no flow at the outgoing end.